Sonnet 450

 What crafted compass shall your soul now guide

-No more the surly bonds of hearth and home,
+Goodbye to surly bonds of hearth and home,

-Those trying little hands that sap your life;
+And trying little hands that sap your life;

-That fail to venerate the makeless wife.
+That fail to venerate the peerless wife.

-And from false faith, a new oppression born.
+And from false faith—a new oppression born.

 © Loubert S Suddaby.
 All Rights Reserved.